 Twitter users are active decision-makers and cultural influencers, according to a variety of sources.
 Social Sprout’s numbers indicate that 59% of the users on Twitter/X use the platform primarily for news consumption.
 By far, this is the highest percentage among all social networks.
 Moreover, 35% of them interact with brands daily, while 75% have engaged with companies at some point.

 Compare this to passive platforms where users scroll but rarely act or engage, it seems that Twitter users are active with intent — searching, researching, networking, and transacting.
-This explains why 53% turn to Twitter for customer service (more than any other social platform) and why response times average just three hours compared to other platforms.
+This explains why 53% of users turn to Twitter for customer service (more than any other social platform) and why business’ response times average just three hours compared to other platforms.

 Even more interestingly, the geographic concentration of Twitter users also corroborates the main findings of our research, which is to say that Twitter users are active in ways that do not resemble user activity on any other social media platform.